-Opana is often considered the most powerful prescription narcotic painkiller in America, oxycontin has found itself coming in second place to these even more addictive opioid painkiller, Opana.
+Opana is often considered the most powerful prescription narcotic painkiller in America, oxycontin has found itself coming in second place to these even more addictive opioid painkillers, Opana.

 The addiction affects of Opana are quite similar to those of morphine, but with users experiencing a more euphoric high and less of the itchiness noted with morphine.
 Patients have noted both an increase and a decrease in nausea and vomiting, all dependent on the individual using the drug.

-What Treatments is the Painkiller Opana Used for:
+What Type of Pain Treatments Is the Painkiller Opana prescribed for?

 Opana addiction can occur very quickly and easily, making this a very serious opiate not to be taken lightly.
 The withdrawal symptoms can be some of the worst one can experience.
 Being 6-8 times stronger than morphine, Opana addictions will no doubtedly be sweeping the nation, much as they did with oxycontin.
 With doctors prescribing this narcotic at an alarming rate, this drug is readily available and we will continue to see the number of abuse and overdose cases rising.

 Abuse and overdose withdrawal symptoms have much in common with other opioids.
 One will experience anxiety, loss of appetite, diarrhea, respiratory depression, extreme somnolence, cold and clammy skin, fatigue, constipation, nausea, lightheadedness, bradycardia, headache, and hypotension.
 Severe overdose cases will see circulatory collapse, apnea, cardiac arrest, coma, and possibly death.

 Opana Withdrawal Remedy: